bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 title: A Real-World Jekyll Example
 instalment: 18
 creators: [bart, allison]
-date: 2026-02-28
+date: 2026-03-14{}
 ---

-It's not a coincidence that we spent the second half of 2025 covering website hosting on GitHub Pages with the Jekyll static site generator on the main feed.
-The motivation was simple — I wanted to migrate the website for my podcasts from WordPress to GitHub Pages, and the second-best way to truly learn something is to try to teach it.
+It's not a coincidence that we spent the second half of 2025 covering covering website hosting on GitHub Pages for first client-side web apps like XKPasswd, and then traditional websites built manually or with static site generators like Jekyll My motivation was simple — I wanted to migrate the website for my podcasts from WordPress to GitHub Pages, and the second-best way to truly learn something is to try to teach it.
 What's the best way to learn?
 By doing!
 And that's what I spent January doing.

 Over three weeks, I built an entirely fresh website for my shows and published it at [www.lets-talk.ie](https://lets-talk.ie).
 That proved to be quite the experience, so I thought it was worth sharing as a Tidbit.